OpenTermsArchive/contrib-versions/Market/Terms of Service.md

 6\.
 You can also access Envato Websites via the Envato Market sites.
 The products offered on Envato Websites (which include hosted theme and hosted starter site subscriptions) are offered by Envato Hosted and Envato Sites and are subject to separate terms and conditions, which you can access here: Envato Hosted Terms and Envato Sites Terms.
 To avoid any doubt, the Envato Market terms do not apply to the products offered via Envato Websites.

+7\. **Preview Files**: If you stream or download a preview file from our Envato Market sites, you agree that you will not remove any watermarking or other protective measures from the preview file.
+You agree that you will use the preview file solely for the purposes of evaluating a purchase from Envato Market sites and not for any other purpose.

 How browsing and membership works

-7\. **Browsing**: You need to be 16 years or over to browse the Envato Market sites.
+8\. **Browsing**: You need to be 16 years or over to browse the Envato Market sites.
 We don’t knowingly collect any information from anyone aged 16 or under.
 When browsing the sites you agree to follow our guidelines or instructions and keep in mind that these terms apply to any use of our Envato Market sites whether or not you’re a member.

 Membership

-8\. **Age**: You need to be 18 years or over to become a member or to buy items as a Guest.
-If you’re under 18 you will need to get a parent or guardian to buy items as a Guest or use the account of a parent or legal guardian who is at least 18 years of age, with their permission, and this adult will be responsible for all your activities.
+9\. **Age**: You need to be 18 years or over to become a member or to buy items.
+If you’re under 18 you will need to get a parent or guardian to buy items or use the account of a parent or legal guardian who is at least 18 years of age, with their permission, and this adult will be responsible for all your activities.

-9\. **Envato Account**: Membership is free.
+10\. **Envato Account**: Membership is free.
 When you become a member you get an Envato Market account that is accessible from any of our Envato Market sites (and is also your Envato account for other Envato services).
 Your membership will allow you to ‘buy’ (license) items from authors, participate in our online forums, and generally contribute to our ecosystem of Envato Market sites that help people get creative.
 Membership also gives you the opportunity to become an author (see **section 32 – Becoming an Author**) or earn referral income (see **section 12 – Referrals**).

-10\. **Guest Checkout**: You may purchase an item from any of our Envato Market sites as a Guest.
-Unless otherwise stated, these terms and conditions apply to Guests in the same way they apply to buyers who have an Envato Market account.
-Guests don’t receive an Envato Market account, but can of course register for one at any time.
-If you buy items as a Guest, your access to our ecosystem will be limited.

 11\. **Your responsibility**: You promise that information you give us is true, accurate and complete and, if you sign up for an Envato Market account, that you will keep your account information up-to-date (including a current email address).
 Your membership is not transferable, that means you cannot sell your account.
 You are responsible for any use of the Envato Market sites including any activity that occurs in conjunction with your username and password, if you have an Envato Market account, so keep your password secure and don’t let any other person use your username or password.
 If you realise there’s any unauthorized use of your password or any breach of security you need to let us know immediately.
 You must not use a virtual private network or VPN or any other means to avoid compliance with these terms and conditions, or for any fraudulent or illegal reasons.